Market

 stating that the Company has, in all material respects,

-adequate ICoFR and such ICoFR were operating effectively
+adequate ICoFR and such controls were operating

-as on March 31, 2025.
+effectively as on March 31, 2026.

 Compliance Management

-compliance framework to ensure rigorous and ongoing
+compliance management framework to ensure rigorous and

-Company has instituted a centralised online compliance
+instituted a centralised online compliance management

-management system, based on a comprehensive and
+system, based on a comprehensive inventory of applicable

-and regulatory landscape.
+reflect the changes in legal and regulatory landscape.

-robust standard operating procedure providing guidance
+standard operating procedure providing guidance on

-on broad categories of applicable laws and detailed process
+broad categories of applicable laws and detailed process

 for monitoring compliances.
 The system enables proactive